Storms roll east after slamming South; 10 deaths reported

 Heavy rain was also reported in southern Missouri and northern Arkansas, causing flooding in both states.

-In southwest Arkansas, Betty Andrews told KSLA-TV that she and her husband took shelter in the bathroom of their mobile home while a tornado moved through.
+In southwest Arkansas, Betty Andrews said that she and her husband took shelter in the bathroom of their mobile home while a tornado moved through.

 “It was very scary.
 I opened the front door to look out and saw it coming.
 I grabbed Kevin and went and got into the bathtub,” Andrews said.
 “We hunkered down, and I said some prayers until it passed.”